millejoh/emacs-ipython-notebook/doc/source/index.rst

 -----

-1. Start the `Jupyter notebook server`_ from the terminal or call ``M-x ein:jupyter-server-start`` from emacs.
+1. Start the `Jupyter notebook server`_ from the terminal or call ``M-x ein:run`` or ``M-x ein:jupyter-server-start`` from emacs.
 Note starting the notebook server from emacs will automatically call ``ein:jupyter-server-login-and-open``, making steps 2 and 3 below unnecessary!

 2. If you have token or password authentication enabled then you will need to call ``M-x ein:notebooklist-login`` and enter the appropriate password.